Help with Utilities During COVID-19

 Contact Your Utility Provider

-In short, the best thing you can do to keep your utilities on is to contact your utility providers.
+The best thing you can do to keep your utilities on may be to contact your utility providers.
 There are a number of programs that might help you if you ask.

 Some cities have also created programs to help with utility bills.